FishEconomist/bioeconomic_MPA/README.md

 If you would like to replicate our results, download the repository as is and run the simulations by running the code in master.R.
 This script will source the user defined parameters (user_input.R), the custom MPA toolkit functions (functions.R), and the various MPA toolkit sub-modules.

-**Please note:** This toolkit requires the installation of R packages before use (dplyr, Grid2Polygons, maptools, raster, rgdal*, rgeos, sp)
+**Please note:** This toolkit requires the installation of R packages before use (dplyr, Grid2Polygons, maptools, raster, readr, rgdal*, rgeos, sp)
 *installation of the rgdal package is notoriously difficult, please see [here](http://stackoverflow.com/questions/15248815/rgdal-package-installation) and [here](http://cran.r-project.org/web/packages/rgdal/index.html) for further information should you have any problems.

 ## Parameterization